Dubai Top 10 Beaches and some hidden treasures...

-Dubai’s beaches are many but a lot of them belong to hotels so here we take a look at the best public beaches- some are free to access and some have a small charge.
+Dubai has many beaches but a lot of them belong to hotels so here we take a look at the best public beaches - some are free to access and some have a small charge.
 Ladies must wear a full bikini or a swimsuit when on the public beaches and swimming in underwear is not allowed.
 Topless sunbathing is not allowed anywhere in Dubai and the wearing of thongs is not recommended!
-Beachwear should only be worn while on the beach and not while walking to or from the actual beach… although you may see see bemused tourists wandering up Beach Road wondering why they are getting funny looks!
+Beachwear should only be worn while on the beach and not while walking to or from the actual beach… although you may see bemused tourists wandering up Beach Road wondering why they are getting funny looks!

 A note of warning for all swimmers: the seas in Dubai usually look very calm but even strong swimmers have been swept out to sea by strong rip tides and currents.
 Please take care when swimming and warn any visitors you may have too.